Metater/MetaVoiceChat/README.md

 - How can vulnerabilities be found and compensated for?

 ## Games Made with MetaVoiceChat
+- My own WIP game "Bomb Bois".
+I am still getting the public Steam page up.

 ## License
 This project is licensed under the [MIT License](LICENSE)

 ## To-Do
-- Bomb Bois Steam page URL under "Games Made with MetaVoiceChat"
-- Tutorial

 ## Advertising
 - Discord